naver/cover-checker/README.md

 # Coverage Checker

-CoverChecker check test coverage of new line of code.
-If you create new pull request then CoverChecker feedback to  how much test covered new lines.
+CoverChecker provides a test coverage for new added lines of code.
+If you create new pull request, CoverChecker would give feedback regarding how much of the new lines your test code has covered.

-Code coverage is describe one of code quality.
-Good test code find bug before release also prevent service disable.
+Good Test code makes people find bug more efficiently before service release and prevents service from being disabled.
+To check the test code quality, most of developers refer the code coverage status as an important index.
+This is why most of them spend their resources to update their test code to achieve more code coverage whenever they add new lines of code.
+However, it has been hard to check and improve the code coverage as there are lots of old legacy codes which is not within the scope of the current test code.

 > [Spring REST doc](https://spring.io/projects/spring-restdocs) is one of spring component. it makes api document from test code.

-Therefore many developer wants write test code and improve code coverage.
-But old legacy code and project release date is not allow write them.
-CoverChecker will reduce pressure and get more coverage.
-It makes your code more durable.
+CoverChecker provides a feature to check the code coverage for new added code, not a whole code.
+It will reduce the pressure to cover the whole and help you to achieve more coverage steadly and efficiently.
+Makes your code more durable!

 # CoverChecker do...